Limited Grants Of Probate In AlbertaJeff Kahane2021-12-11T14:37:57+00:00

 Do All Estates Need Probate?

 While technically yes, in reality not all estates require probate.
 Estates with nominal assets usually do not.
 We meet with you at no charge to determine if the estate you seek to manage actually requires probating.
 Certain assets in an estate always require probating.
-These include homes, land, bank accounts with large balances, some corporate assets, some stock or investment accounts,etc.
+These include homes, land, bank accounts with large balances, some corporate assets, some stock or investment accounts,etc. However, the exception to this rule involves situations where these assets ownership is held jointly.
+Risks exist to avoiding probate this way (learn more about the risk of joint tenancy here), so we recommend legal advice and using caution if contemplating this step.

 Cost Of Lawyers For The Application